ISISComputingGroup/ibex_developers_manual/IOC-Libraries-to-include-with-order.md

 # In general
 1. seq and pv should be listed last as any module may add sequencer support at some point
-1. calc now depends on sscan so must be listed before sscan
+1. calc now depends on sscan so must be listed before sscan (it also depends on seq and pv too)

 # specific rules